 CONTEXT & AGENDA

-In this context, IAAC proposes a new interdisciplinary programme where prospective students can expect to learn about the state of the art in Robotics and Advanced Manufacturing technologies, as well as theory and practical tools of computational design and artificial intelligence.
-Master candidates will become fluent in the use of these technologies through continuous hands-on experiments, methodology, and a series of workshops and pilot projects with research and industry partners.
+In this context, the Master in Robotics & Advanced Construction proposes a new interdisciplinary programme, connecting its students with exceptional international practitioners, industries, institutions and collaborative entities.
+The students will learn about the state of the art in Robotics and, as well as theory and practical tools of computational design and artificial intelligence.
+They will become fluent in the use of these technologies through continuous hands-on experiments, methodology, and a series of workshops and pilot projects with research and industry partners.

 Advances in File to Factory workflow allows for precise and complex constructions.
 In this new paradigm, the architecture will be mass customised, constructive logic will be encoded, new materials will be introduced and materiality will be programmed.